Every time we see a paparazzi shot of the Duchess of Cambridge, we ask ourselves the same question – just how does she do it?

 Floating her way down the red carpet in Alexander McQueen for the 2020 BAFTAS, we couldn’t help but notice Catherine’s jewellery.
-Designed by luxe French brand Van Cleef & Arpels, you can shop a look-a-like version from Boden for £16.
+Designed by luxe French brand Van Cleef & Arpels, you can shop a similar layered version at Oliver Bonas.

 Reducing the risk of a wardrobe malfunction, Catherine tends to favour ladylike midis to shorter styles.
 In fact, it’s rumoured she even has weights sewn into the hemlines of her dresses to keep them perfectly in place.

 Finishing as the name suggests, in the middle of your calf, midi dresses draw attention to the smallest part of your leg.
 Not forgetting they help show off your shoes too.